intact-square/feedback-form-angular/README.md

 We can use [ngValue] from [ngSelect] to save object in a select also instead of just a string.
 Thus makes coding easier.

 ## 20. Adding formControlName to textarea

+##21.
+Adding formControlName to radio buttons
+Note that better to replace name with formControlName or.
+Name and formControlName should be same.